rm-hull/luma.oled/doc/python-usage.rst

 Examples
 ^^^^^^^^
-After installing the library, head over to the `luma.examples <https://github.com/rm-hull/luma.examples>`_ repository.
+After installing the library see the `luma.examples <https://github.com/rm-hull/luma.examples>`_ repository.
 Details of how to run the examples is shown in the example repo's README.